dansailer/istio_learn/README.md

 ### Deploy the Kiali dashboard, along with Prometheus, Grafana, and Jaeger

 Deploy the addons.
 Run command multiple times in case of messages such as `unable to recognize "samples/addons/kiali.yaml"`.
-From here on, the Kind commands are missing, as laptop is missing some power...

 ```
 kubectl apply -f samples/addons